 Get Berkshire Active is fully committed to the principles of equality of opportunity and is responsible for ensuring that no job applicant, employee, volunteer or member receives less favourable treatment on the grounds of age, gender, disability, race, ethnic origin, nationality, colour, parental or marital status, pregnancy, religious belief, class or social background, sexual preference or political belief.
 Get Berkshire Active will ensure that there will be open admission to all those who wish to work in partnership or alongside the Get Berkshire Active Partnership in all aspects of sport and leisure activities and that they are treated fairly.
-Get Berkshire Active is committed to achieving gender parity (with a minimum of 30% female) and greater diversity generally on its board, including, but not limited to Black, Asian, minority ethnic (BAME) diversity, sexual preference and disability.
+Get Berkshire Active is committed to achieving gender parity (with a minimum of 30% female) and greater diversity generally on its board, including, but not limited to including, but not limited those from ethnically diverse communities, sexual preference and disability.

 Foundation Equality Certificate